spenpo/cracker-docs/docs/guide/deployment.md

 yarn build # ⏱ creates static files in build/
 ```

-Upload the `build/` directory to Vercel, Netlify, S3, Cloudflare Pages – you name it.
+Upload the `build/` directory to any static host (e.g. Vercel, Netlify, S3, Cloudflare Pages) – you name it.

 ---